 - 1974 - At Pompano Beach training camp, country singer Charley Pride plays for the Texas Rangers against pitcher Jim Palmer and the Baltimore Orioles.
 A former Negro League player, Pride grounds out and singles in two at-bats, as the Orioles coast, 14 - 2.

-- 1981 - All-Star catcher Carlton Fisk leaves the Boston Red Sox to sign a free agent contract with the Chicago White Sox.
+- 1981 - All-Star catcher Carlton Fisk leaves the Boston Red Sox to sign a contract with the Chicago White Sox.
 The five-year pact will pay Fisk $2.9 million.
+Fisk had been declared a free agent on February 12th when, due to a clerical error, the Red Sox failed to make him a contract offer before a set date.

 - 1985 - Commissioner Peter Ueberroth reinstates Hall of Fame members Willie Mays and Mickey Mantle, who had been banned from association with organized baseball by former commissioner Bowie Kuhn due to their employment by Atlantic City casinos.
 Ueberroth's ruling will allow both men to pursue employment with major league teams.